maelstrom-software/maelstrom/doc/book/src/worker/config.md

 See [here](../log-levels.md).

-The worker always prints log message to stderr.
+The worker always prints log messages to stderr.

 ## `cache-root`